-Students will look at the theme of Day of the Dead to explore art elements such as line, shape, pattern, and colour, before translating their artistic styles into textile techniques, allowing them to explore and expand their textile competence.
+Students will explore art elements such as line, shape, pattern, and colour, before translating their artistic styles into textile techniques, allowing them to explore and expand their textile competence.
+They will look at existing illustrators and fashion designers' work to generate a selection of fashion designs in their own style.